TheVaporTrail/Microbit_Fireflies/README.md

 # MicroBit Fireflies

-This project uses one or more micro:bit boards to simulate fireflies, either using the on-board LEDs ("display") or WS2811 (NeoPixel) RGB LEDs.
+This project uses one or more micro:bit boards to simulate fireflies, either using the on-board LEDs or WS2811 RGB LEDs (NeoPixels).
 It was inspired by the [Micro:Bit firefly demo](http://microbit-micropython.readthedocs.io/en/latest/tutorials/radio.html#fireflies) and [Nicky Case's Firefly simulation](http://ncase.me/fireflies/)

-I was intrigued by the idea of creating up to one hundred synchronized fireflies, but realized that if each firefly required one micro:bit that this would be too costly.
-I realized that since the micro:bit can control WS2811 LEDs that with one micro:bit I could simulate multiply fireflies.
-If I could get one board to simulate 25 fireflies, then I would only need four boards.

-The first step was to create a program that would use the 5x5 LED display on the micro:bit board.
-Each LED would act as an independent firefly.
+I was intrigued by the idea of creating large numbers of synchronized fireflies.
+Using one micro:bit per firefly would be both too expensive and too impractical (e.g., to reprogram).
+Instead each micro:bit simulates multiple (25) fireflies, and multiple micro:bit boards communicate via radio so that all of the fireflies become synchronized.
+The basic application uses the on-board LEDs, where each LED represents one firefly.
+The NeoPixel versions of the application uses the neopixel library to drive external LEDs.

+## Available versions
+* **fireflies_sync_display.py**: Uses on-board LEDs
+* **fireflies_sync_neopixels_yellow.py**: Uses WS2812 LEDs, always yellow
+* **fireflies_sync_neopixels_random.py**: Uses WS2812 LEDs, with random colors
+* **fireflies_sync_neopixels_converge.py**: Uses WS2812 LEDs, which start as random colors but eventually converge to a single random color

 ## Basic Operation
 Each firefly has its own timer.
 When the timer counts down to zero, the firefly flashes and notifies its neighbors that it flashed.
 When a firefly is notified that its neighbor flashed, it adjusts it timer by a very small percentage.
 Those rules are sufficient to get 25 random fireflies to flash in sync.
 To get multiple boards to synchronize, some of the fireflies will also broadcast a radio message that says "I blinked".
 The program will check the radio for a message.
 If it sees an "I blinked" message it notifies some of the fireflies on the board.
 After about five minutes, a board will randomize the timers for its fireflies and send a "randomize" message to the other boards, which restarts the self-synchronization behavior again.